 Michigan Robotics, in the College of Engineering at the University of Michigan, Ann Arbor invites applications for junior or senior faculty positions.
 Successful candidates will have a relevant doctorate or equivalent experience and an outstanding record of achievement and impactful research in academics, industry and/or at national laboratories.
 They will have a strong record or commitment to teaching at undergraduate and graduate levels, to providing service to the university and profession and to broadening the intellectual diversity of the College.

 Michigan Robotics seeks candidates across all research areas relevant to robotics.
 Women and underrepresented minorities are encouraged to apply.
-Candidates with expertise in active perception, robot prototyping and soft robotics are particularly highly sought.

 Tenure lines associated with the open positions reside with the departments in the College of Engineering.
 Applications are processed through the individual departments, the links to some of which are given below.
 Candidates are welcome to apply to more than one department if the preponderance of their skills is not easily identifiable with a single department.